juntanaito/J124Final-World-Happiness/README.md

 4. Highlight numbers in the data set (B2 to G12)
 5. Under the number formats with the "123" icon, change the format to "number."
 !['2021 Regional Averages','2021 Regional Averages'](/2.png)
-* **As shown, "North America and ANZ" had the highest "ladder score" of 7.13 in 2021, which indicates respondents answers on a [Cantril ladder](https://worldhappiness.report/faq/), with 0 representing the worst possible life and 10 being the best.
+* **As shown, "North America and ANZ" ("ANZ" stands for [Australia and New Zealand](https://worldhappiness.report/ed/2022/happiness-benevolence-and-trust-during-covid-19-and-beyond/)) had the highest "ladder score" of 7.13 in 2021, which indicates respondents answers on a [Cantril ladder](https://worldhappiness.report/faq/), with 0 representing the worst possible life and 10 being the best.
 This region overall scored well with their average score of 10.81 for "Logged GDP per capita" being , 0.93 for "Social support", and 72.33 for "Healthy life expectancy."**
 ### 3)
 1.